Here you can follow the blow-by-blow account of my attempt to transform myself into a (regularly) published author.

 alt text John D. MacDonald

 John D. MacDonald (1916-1986) wrote thrillers and various standalone crime stories from 1936 on.
 In 1964, the first Travis McGee book appeared.
-McGee is not a detective, but a salvage consultant living on a boat in Florida.
+McGee is not a detective, but a "salvage consultant" living on a boat in Florida.
 McGee is 6'4" tall, ex-military, and has a commanding presence.
 He consistently gets pulled into high-stakes adventures, usually to solve problems that are beyond the reach of the law.
-These are rather hard-boiled stories with lots of action and some sex (not explicit), but there is a cerebral element to all the problems he is called upon to solve.
+These are rather hard-boiled stories with lots of action and sex (not explicit), but there is a cerebral element to all the problems he is called upon to solve.
+Every book includes his musings about his relationship with the current woman, although this eases up as the series progresses.
 His sidekick is Meyer, an economist, with whom he shares everything.
-He has few emotional ties, but two women do appear in the series, both of whom have an impact on his life before they are abruptly removed (for different reasons).
+He has few emotional ties, but two women do appear more than once in the series, both of whom have an impact on his life before they are abruptly removed (for different reasons).
 All the books in this series have a color in the title.

 Recurring Characters of Note